paulodiniz/monoid_pres/monoid.md

 ---

+*Text* under addition is a monoid

+---

 What if we apply *word_count* on each page and then sum the results?
 Do we get the same result?

----

-- Text under addition is a monoid
-- Integer under addition is a monoid

 ---